slowproj/slowdash/docs/ControlsScript.md

 ```
 This will search for a file named `control_Ethernet.py` from search directories, load it, and inject the `ethernet()` Python method to the node class that loaded the plugin (which is ControlSystem in this case).
 The Ethernet plugin already includes sub-branches for SCPI; for specific protocols not already included, a plugin would be loaded onto the Ethernet node.

 Each node constructor takes parameters.
 In this example, the ethernet node, which sends and receives data to/from the ethernet, takes the host/IP and port parameters, and a SCPI command node, which is bound to a specific SCPI command, takes the SCPI command parameter with optional `set_format` which overrides the default SCPI command for writing.
-(The default SCPI command to be written/read `.scpi().command(CMD)` are `CMD` and `CMD?`, respectively.
-Often write operations should wait for the command completion, and SlowPy expects a return value from each command.
-A technique to do it, regardless to the actual command behaviors of the device, is to append `OPC?` to the command, as done in the example.)
+(The default SCPI commands to be written/read `.scpi().command(CMD)` are `CMD` and `CMD?`, respectively.
+Often, write operations should wait for the command completion, and SlowPy expects a return value from each command.
+A technique to do it, regardless of the actual command behaviors of the device, is to append `OPC?` to the command, as done in the example.)

 Once you get the control node object, you can call `node.set(value)` to write the value, and call `value=node.get()` to read from it.
 As a shortcut, `node(value)` is equivalent to `node.set(value)`, and `value=node()` is equivalent to `value=node.get()`.
 Also control nodes define Python's `__str__()`, `__float__()`, etc., so `print(node)` and `x = float(node)` will implicitly call `node.get()`.